Brexit or no Brexit - relations at the European level are now severed, but we can take comfort: after all, those who leave never quite leave.

 Although today political Britain is leaving the European Union, de facto human, cultural and personal togetherness remains untouched.

-Although I did look up: Our fellow English and Northern Irish citizens are among the group of foreigners whose numbers have fallen the most in the past year.
+Although, yes, I did look into it: Our fellow English and Northern Irish citizens are among the group of foreigners whose numbers have fallen the most in the past year.
 There are currently just over 2,000 British and Northern Irish living with us.

 I'm sure you'll find all of them in many of the cultural institutions to be found in Frankfurt.
 Speaking of art, language and culture - today I have a whole series of "Fun facts and tips on culture and enjoyment" for you.